Georgian grammar: Causative marker

 In English, causativity is predominantly expressed syntactically, by the phrase, 'make someone verb, whereas in Georgian it is expressed morphologically.
-The causative marker obligatorily coöccurs with the version marker -a-.
+The causative marker obligatorily co-occurs with the version marker -a-.
 There is no single causative marker in Georgian.
-To ditransitivize an already transitive verb, one uses in-eb or rarely ev: ch'am, 'you eat' > a-ch'Øm-ev, 'you make him eat / You are feeding him', with the syncope of the root.
+To ditransitivize an already transitive verb, one uses in-eb or rarely ev: ch'am, 'you eat' > a-ch'∅m-ev, 'you make him eat / You are feeding him', with the syncope of the root.